louisdoan9/shortestPathAnalysis/README.md

 The project also includes CSV files containing information about the London subway system, which are used in some of the experiments.

+### Experiments

+Experiment 1 compares the approximation version of both Dijkstra's and Bellman Ford to their corresponding original versions.
+Compares the 2 versions as number of nodes, number of edges, number of relaxations change.

+Experiment 2 compares runtime of Dijkstra's to A\* with an efficient and inefficient heuristic function.
+Tests are conducted using data on London's subway system.

 ### Report

 A detailed report of the overall findings is available in the included PDF file.